sap-tutorials/Tutorials/tutorials/cp-starter-isuite-api-management/cp-starter-isuite-api-management.md

 ---

-[ACCORDION-BEGIN [Step 1: ](Create service instance and key)] A service instance defines how a service of SAP Cloud Platform (in our case, the Cloud Integration runtime) can be called from a remote component.
-In the context of SAP Cloud Platform Integration, a service instance is the definition of an OAuth client.
+[ACCORDION-BEGIN [Step 1: ](Create service instance and key)] A service instance defines how a service of SAP BTP (in our case, the Cloud Integration runtime) can be called from a remote component.
+In the context of Cloud Integration, a service instance is the definition of an OAuth client.
 The service key generated out of the service instance contains credentials and other information that is required at a later step to call the integration flow.

-1. Navigate back to your SAP Cloud Platform's subaccount and access your subaccount's space by choosing **Spaces** > **dev**.
+1. Navigate back to your SAP BTP subaccount and access your subaccount's space by choosing **Spaces** > **dev**.
 If you have intentionally specified any other space name, you can choose the space of your choice.

     !![Access space](1-1-access-space.png)